drorgl/esp32s3_openmv_lvgl/README.md

 # TODO #

 - Import ESP-SR to achieve voice recognition
--In import ESP-DL, realize face recognition based on ESP-WHO, and improve the recognition speed of OpenMV -The current RGB image screen display and OpenMV IDE display is anti -color.
+- In import ESP-DL, realize face recognition based on ESP-WHO, and improve the recognition speed of OpenMV
+- The current RGB image screen display and OpenMV IDE display is anti -color.
 If the openMVIDE is displayed, the screen is not normal.
 If the screen is normal, the IDE display is not normal.
 You need to repair it.
 You need to repair it.
 You need to repair it.
--In the image transmission speed of USB to IDE, especially the speed of RGB image transmission is too slow, you can try to increase the buffer
+- In the image transmission speed of USB to IDE, especially the speed of RGB image transmission is too slow, you can try to increase the buffer
--In import the components of ESP-Adf to implement ADF's MPY
+- In import the components of ESP-Adf to implement ADF's MPY